IndustrialArduino/OTA-on-ESP/OTA_on_ESP32_over_SIM7500/README.md

 - **SIM7500 Module**: Responsible for connecting to the internet via GPRS and making HTTPS requests.
 - **TinyGSM and SSLClient Libraries**: Used for secure communication with the GitHub repository.
 - **ArduinoHttpClient Library**: Handles the GET request to fetch the firmware version and download the binary file.
+- **Root CA Certificate:** As GitHub uses HTTPS, the CA root certificate for `raw.githubusercontent.com` must be uploaded to the SIM module to ensure secure communication.
+This is required since the OTA process downloads the firmware from a secure GitHub URL.
+The
+  `cert.h` file in this repository contains the CA root certificate.

 ## Code Overview